My dog has struvite bladder stones. What does that mean?

 In some selected referral centers, another option may be available to treat bladder stones.
 This option is ultrasonic dissolution, a technique in which high frequency ultrasound waves are used to disrupt or break the stones into tiny particles that can then be flushed out of the bladder.
 It has the advantage of immediate removal of the offending stones without the need for surgery.
 Your veterinarian will discuss this treatment option with you if it is available in your area.

 How can I prevent my dog from developing struvite bladder stones in the future?

 Dogs that have experienced struvite bladder stones will often be fed a therapeutic diet for life.
-Diets lower in protein, phosphorus and magnesium and promote acidic urine are recommended.
-The preventative diet is NOT the same as the diet that promotes dissolution of the stones.
+Diets lower in protein, phosphorus, and magnesium, and promote acidic urine are recommended.
+The preventive diet is NOT the same as the diet that promotes dissolution of the stones.
 In certain cases, medications to acidify the urine may be required.
 In addition, careful routine monitoring of the urine to detect any signs of bacterial infection is also recommended.
-Bladder x-rays and urinalysis will be performed one month after successful treatment, dietary or surgical, and then every three to six months for life.
+Bladder X-rays and urinalysis will be performed one month after successful treatment whether dietary or surgical, and then every three to six months for life.
 Dogs displaying any clinical signs of urinary tract infections such as frequent urination, urinating in unusual places, painful urination or the presence of blood in the urine should be evaluated immediately.
 Keep in mind that the greatest risk factor for developing struvite bladder stones in the dog is a urinary tract infection.